victorswan/orb_slam/README.md

 # Good Feature Matching Version of ORB-SLAM2

-Good feature matching (IROS18, TRO19) is an enhancement module that is designed for feature-based BA SLAM, such as ORB-SLAM2.
+**Good feature matching** (IROS18, TRO19) is an enhancement module that is designed for feature-based BA SLAM, such as ORB-SLAM2.
 The main advantage of good feature matching, as opposed to the conventional batch feature matching, is the better trade-off of performance-efficiency.

 <figure>
   <img src="https://github.com/YipuZhao/GF_ORB_SLAM/blob/master/batch_script/RMSE_vs_Latency_EuRoC.png" alt="EuRoC" style="width:100%">
   <figcaption>Performance vs. latency evaluation on EuRoC monocular sequences (left-cam only)</figcaption>
 </figure>

-Compared with the previous version of [GF](https://github.com/YipuZhao/GF_ORB_SLAM), we also introduce map hashing (ICRA19), which is designed to bound the cost of lcoal map related operations in long-term, large-scale VSLAM.
+Compared with the previous version of [GF](https://github.com/YipuZhao/GF_ORB_SLAM), we also introduce **Map Hashing** (ICRA19), which is designed to bound the cost of lcoal map related operations in long-term, large-scale VSLAM.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=mnIf4PPqGHY
 " target="_blank"><img src="https://github.com/YipuZhao/gf_orb_slam2/blob/catkin/maphash_demo.png"
 alt="SLAM View of MapHash vs. Baseline ORB" width="760" height="320" border="10" /></a>

-As the central part of autonomous navigation stack developed at Georgia Tech IVALab, GF-ORB-SLAM 2 supports additional features as follows:
+As the central part of autonomous navigation stack developed at Georgia Tech IVALab, GF-ORB-SLAM 2 supports **additional features** as follows:
  - this repo is based on ORB-SLAM2, which supports monocular, stereo and rgb-d visual input;
  - GPU accelerated FAST detection (uncomment Macro **CUDA_ACC_FAST** in **ORBextractor.h** to enable it);
  - sped-up lazy stereo matching (uncomment Macro **ALTER_STEREO_MATCHING** & **DELAYED_STEREO_MATCHING** in **Frame.h** to enable it; for fisheye lens, uncomment **USE_FISHEYE_DISTORTION** as well);